Tushar Aggarwal, Founder & CEO, StashFin

 Sourabh Gupta graduated from the CEPT University at Ahmedabad.
 With the insight provided there by the best in the realm of architecture, coupled with a stint at TU Delft, Netherlands and propelled by a compulsive need to impact through design, Sourabh initiated his practice – studio archohm in 1999.
 Today, his portfolio is a stimulating mix of typologies, scales and sectors of architectural works, infrastructure, furniture, product design and even system design.
 Sourabh’s eco-system is a one-stop-shop for almost everything design – with his initiation and mentoring of other aligned initiatives such as – The Design Village (a design college), Design factory India (an experience design firm), Archoforum (international workshops) and Dtours India (curated design expeditions) – speaks of his desire to significantly contribute to society, the design community, the academic fraternity and the industry.
 Apart from his participation at innumerous forums, Sourabh is a recipient of many prestigious accolades.
 HHe is a fellow of Class 7 of the Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.

-Ms. Pratibha Jain is the Founding Partner and also the Head of the Delhi office of Nishith Desai Associates.
-She heads the Funds and Regulatory practice at NDA.
-Ms. Jain brings with her a breadth of international and Indian experience having worked in New York, Tokyo, Hong Kong and Mumbai.
-Ms. Jain's educational qualifications include B.A (Economics) Hons. and LL.B. degree from Delhi University, a Bachelor of Civil Law degree from the University of Oxford, and a LL.M. degree from the Harvard Law School.
+Ms. Pratibha Jain is the Group General Counsel and Head of Corporate affairs at Everstone Group.
+Prior to Everstone, Pratibha was a Partner at Nishith Desai Associates where she founded their New Delhi office, and lead their Funds and Regulatory practice.
+She brings with her a breadth of international and Indian experience having worked with Sullivan & Cromwell in New York, Tokyo and Hong Kong, with Skadden Arps Slate, Meagher and Flom LLP in Hong Kong and Goldman Sachs in Mumbai.
+Her educational qualifications include B.A (Economics) Hons. and LL.B. degree from Delhi University, a Bachelor of Civil Law degree from the University of Oxford, and a LL.M. degree from the Harvard Law School.
 Her areas of focus include FDI investments, banking and finance and corporate and regulatory advisory.
-Her client list includes marquee corporate and private equity clients including, Softbank, Amazon, Flipkart, Morgan Stanley, JP Morgan Chase, Deutsche Bank, Deutsche Boerse, Tiger Global, Soros, Norwest Venture Partners, General Atlantic, SAIF Partners, Everstone Capital, Bombay Stock Exchange and Ministry of Finance.
-She sits on various important committees including FICCI Capital Markets Committee and FICCI Sub-committee on Internet and Social Media.
-She has worked on some of the most challenging projects in financial services and regulatory sector, including representing investors in the biggest infrastructure investment by a consortium of Private Equity investors, representing Softbank in its investment of USD 1.4 billion in PayTM, Ministry of Finance for structuring of India’s first sovereign wealth fund with proposed corpus of over six billion, representing investors for facilitating listing of stock exchanges in India, representing investors in investigations by the Enforcement Directorate, Central Bureau of Investigation (CBI) and Reserve Bank of India (RBI).
-She is a fellow of Class 7 of the Ananta Aspen Centre's Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.
+Her client list includes marquee corporate and private equity clients including, Softbank, Amazon, Flipkart, Morgan Stanley, JP Morgan Chase, Soros, Norwest Venture Partners, General Atlantic, SAIF Partners, Bombay Stock Exchange and Ministry of Finance.
+She has worked on some of the most challenging projects in financial services and regulatory sector globally and in India, including listing of companies on US exchanges, representing Private Equity investors in some of the biggest investments into India such as Mubadala’s investment in Reliance Jio and reliance Ventures, Softbank’s in its investment of USD 1.4 billion in PayTM, Ministry of Finance for structuring of India’s first USD 6 billion private sector sovereign wealth fund (National Infrastructure Investment Limited NIIF), representing investors for facilitating listing of stock exchanges in India including BSE, IEX and NSE, representing investors in investigations by the Enforcement Directorate, Central Bureau of Investigation (CBI) and Reserve Bank of India (RBI), designing USD 1.3 billion special ‘window for funding stalled affordable and middle income housing projects’ for the Government (SWAMIH).
+She enjoys working and writing on public policy issues and is regularly quoted in news on various public policy issues.
+She sits on various important committees including FICCI Capital Markets Committee, CII Financial Markets Committee, Policy Committee of Ananta Centre and FICCI Sub-committee on Internet and Social Media.
+She is a fellow of Class 7 of the Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.
+She received the “Woman Lawyer of the Year Award 2019” by Business World magazine.
+Recently she has been recognized as a Top Individual Lawyer by Forbes Legal Power list 2020.

 Neha Kirpal, Entrepreneur An entrepreneur working at the intersection of the creative industries and social sector, Neha founded the India Art Fair in 2008.
 It is the first and largest platform of its kind in South Asia and has been instrumental in shaping the region’s artistic landscape over the last ten years.
 After a hugely successful decade, Neha recently sold the business to the world’s most reputed art fair organisers – MCH Basel.
 She continues to stay involved ith the creative industries through strategic and advisory roles in the public and private sectors.
 Neha is part of the World Economic Forum’s Young Global Leaders community, an Eisenhower fellow and a recipient of the President of India’s prestigious Nari Shakti Award for her work on the socio-cultural empowerment of women.
 Over the last decade, Neha has also received several awards and recognitions from leading publications such as Fortune, Forbes, Business Today, Financial Times and Vogue for her contributions as a woman entrepreneur and to the creative industries.
 Alongside her involvement with organizations in the arts, design and wider creative industries as a strategic adviser, Neha also works on initiatives that address the systemic challenges in the areas of mental health care and education, with a focus on empowering women and children as agents of social change in the developing world.
 As a life-coach and trained counsellor, for over a decade, she has been an active volunteer counsellor and has conducted several workshops and mentoring modules.
 Neha’s vision is to help orchestrate the set-up of 360-degree services for the prevention and treatment of mental health problems.
 This includes setting up a mental health alliance for actioning national level anti stigma campaigns and creating awareness and access by leveraging digital and on-ground innovations.
 Neha has also recently aligned with citiesRISE, a global platform committed to transforming the state of mental health policy, to lead their global development initiatives and strategic alliances.
 Neha has a bachelor’s in political science from Lady Sri Ram College, University of Delhi and a master’s in marketing for the creative industry from the University of Arts, London.
 Mother of an energetic six year old girl Ruhi, Neha loves to go off on nature travels together with family friends.
 She is a fellow of Class 7 of the Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of the Aspen Global Leadership Network.